thomastay/personal-blog/content/decompressing_gzip_2.md

 00000040: 7468 6520 7261 6e63 680a                 the ranch.

 ```
-Our file is 74 bytes this time, and specifically chosen to use only 12 characters:
+Our file is 74 bytes this time, and specifically chosen to use only 13 characters:

-*a, c, e, f, h, i, n, o, r, t*; space (0x20) and Line Feed (0x0a).
+*a, c, e, f, h, i, n, o, r, s, t*; space (0x20) and Line Feed (0x0a).

 This string has a lot of repetitions, so hopefully gzip will pick it up.
 Since I'm on Windows, I used [7zip-zstd](https://github.com/mcmilk/7-Zip-zstd) to compress the gzip file